adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Dorothy knew that the Love Magnet was working and that all the foxes now loved the shaggy man because of it.
 But Toto didn’t know this, for he began to bark angrily and tried to bite the captain’s hairy leg.

 "Stop, Toto!" cried the little girl.
 "These are our friends."

 "So we are!" remarked the captain.
 "At first we were enemies, but it seems you are friends, instead.
 You must come with me to see King Dox."

 "Who’s he?" asked Button-Bright.

 "King Dox of Foxville; the great and wise sovereign who rules over our community."

-" What’s sovereign, and what’s community?" inquired Button-Bright.
+"What’s sovereign, and what’s community?" inquired Button-Bright.

 "Don’t ask so many questions, little boy."

 "Why?"

 "Ah, why, indeed?" exclaimed the captain.
 "If you don’t ask questions you will learn nothing.
 True enough.
 I was wrong.
 You’re a very clever little boy.
 But now, friends, please come with me, for it is my duty to escort you to the royal palace."